richardrigutins/vscode-csharp-shortcuts/README.md

 ## Contribute

-Open a PR or an issue on GitHub.
+Contributions are welcome!
+Please open an issue or a pull request.